eecheng87/ESCA/README.md

 to service-oriented scenarios, offering full compatibility with the existing OS kernels and syscall interfaces.

-This branch illustrates how Nginx and lighttpd benefit from ESCA.
+This page illustrates how Nginx and lighttpd benefit from ESCA.

 ## Prerequisite
 For Nginx and wrk: